 It can be tough choosing the best sleep mask.
 Whether you’re a side sleeper who already uses one or doesn’t, these common problems will help you spot the duds.

-Your sleep mask slips off when switching sides.
+Your sleep mask slips off when switching to the other side.

 You probably already know this about side sleeping but it’s natural to switch from your left to right through the course of the night.
 You need to.
 Otherwise, your shoulders suffer in the morning.
 While a sleep mask won’t take away your shoulder pain (an orthopedic will help), it’ll help you sleep better.

-With this in mind, the best sleep mask for side sleepers should be snug enough in the eye area to stay put no matter how many times you shift.
+With this in mind, the sleep mask should be snug enough in the eye area to stay put no matter how many times you shift.
 The strap should be durable, too.
 Otherwise, it’ll be on the floor or somewhere between your sheets in the morning.